-Since Swell data models are dynamically instantiated as REST endpoints, any models you define will essentially enhance a merchant’s own API in what feels like a first-class, native interface.
+Since Swell data models are dynamically instantiated as REST endpoints, any models you define will essentially modify a merchant’s own API in what feels like a first-class, native interface.
 See architecture if you’re interested in how it works.

 swell create model